shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 ## Stop Time Update

-> Realtime update for arrival and/or departure events for a given stop on a trip.
+> Realtime update for arrival and departure events for a given stop on a trip.
 Updates can be supplied for both past and future events.

 The fields `stop_sequence` and `stop_id` or both set.
 The arrival and departure *stop time event*s are populated when the vehicle either enters a stop location (arrival) or exits a stop location (departure).